RapAdix/syosetu_chrome_plugin/README.md

 # Syosetu Japanese Reading Plugin

 A Chrome extension that adds a handy side panel to the [syosetu.com](https://syosetu.com) website for quick Japanese reading support.
-Select any Japanese word or phrase, and get instant dictionary results plus grammar explanations powered by ChatGPT — all without leaving the page!
+Select any Japanese word or phrase, and get instant dictionary results plus grammar explanations powered by AI — all without leaving the page!

 ---